Article

 • the over-use of semi colons

-• overly long or complex sentences that have a range of unusual vocabulary, patterns or phrases.
+• overly long or complex sentences that have a range of unusual vocabulary, patterns or phrases

-Can employers know for certain?
+Are there ways that employers can know for certain?

 What should employers do if they are sure that a candidate has used AI to complete an application?